Elliott Jaques: Biography

 In 1949, he married the English actress Kay Walsh.
 They adopted a girl, Gemma.
 They divorced in 1956.

 After the war Jaques remained in England and qualified under Austrian-British psychoanalyst Melanie Klein.
 She appreciated his help in preparation for the publication of her book Narrative of a Child Analysis (1961).
 Jaques also helped Klein to edit the manuscript of Envy and Gratitude (1957), evidence suggests that it was Jaques who suggested that the word "gratitude" should be included in the title of the book.
 He was a founding member of the Tavistock Institute of Human Relations in 1946.
-In 1964, he founded the School of Social Sciences at Brunel University London and served as its Professor and Head of School.
+In 1964, he founded the School of Social Sciences at Brunel University of London, and served as its Professor and Head of School.

-Jaques moved from London to Gloucester, Massachusetts in 1991.
-He became a research professor at George Washington University.
+Jaques moved from London to Gloucester, Massachusetts in 1991, and became a research professor at George Washington University.
 In 1999 Jaques established Requisite Organization International Institute, that operates as an educational and research group.

 As a result of his work with different corporations, governments and U.S. Army, Jaques developed a scientific process that allows for the evaluation of the potential capability of individuals in the context of time-span of discretion, an instrument which measures work complexity in each role within the organisation.
 This approach has been used by US armed services and large public and private organisations around the world.

 In 1965 Jaques published an essay on working patterns of creative geniuses in which he coined the phrase midlife crisis.

 His development approach to organizational development makes him one of the early contributors to positive adult development.

 He died in Gloucester, Massachusetts in 2003.